 One of the easiest ways to teach kids how to develop good money habits is to give them an allowance, and then use it as a teaching tool.

 With little kids, the classic “three jar” system works well: they can divide their weekly allowance into three containers marked “spend,” “save,” and “give.”
 This gets kids used to the idea that some of their cash is meant to be spent now, some saved for later, and some used to make the world a better place for others.
-Let your child pick the charity for their “give” jar — maybe an animal shelter if they’re crazy about dogs, or a charity to honour a loved one who’s been ill, or a relief fund for people affected by COVID-19.
+Let your child pick the charity for their “give” jar — maybe an animal shelter if they adore dogs, or a charity to honour a loved one who’s been ill.
 They’ll be more excited about giving back if the cause is one they care about.